Generic selectors

 Everton new stadium opening date

-The Everton Stadium is set to be completed midway through the 2024/25 season.
-It is not yet decided whether the Toffees will move into their new home midway through that season, or wait until the start of the 2025/26 season to leave Goodison Park.
+The Everton Stadium is set to be completed midway through the 2024/25 season, but they will move into their new home at the start of the 2025/26 season.